 During the time of the trade, the March 17.5 calls traded for a $1.00.
 However, the spread on the trade was in $0.85 by $1.05.
 In other words, the trader was relatively aggressive because they bought near the asking price.
 Not only that but those contracts had an open interest of about 300 contracts.
 That said, the 6,500 calls that traded is an opening position.
 You see, if this was an exiting position, there would be at least 6,500 contracts of open interest.

 Moreover, option trades that have more volume than open interest look more compelling for possible trade candidates.

 We know the trader spent over $650K on this one single trade.
 That said, we are not dealing with a mom and pop trader here.
-That said, Delphi has earnings on February 20, and these calls that were bought cover the earnings date.
+Furthermore, Delphi has earnings on February 20, and these calls that were bought cover the earnings date.

 Does this mean that Delphi is going to rise ahead of its earnings release?

 Not necessarily.
 You see, when you buy a call option your risk is limited to the premium you spend.
 That said, buying calls is usually not as risky as holding a stock position before its earnings event.
-For example, if shares of the stock plummet, your stop might work, or the gap lower might be more than what you were initially wanting to risk.
+For example, if shares of the stock plummet, your stop might not work.
+In other words, you can end up losing more than you wanted because of an opening gap lower.

 In other words, if this trade is a stock substitution, where the trader is replacing the stock with calls then this trade is not as bullish as it first appears.
 It could be very well that this trader is playing the earnings event.

 Unusual Options Activity Can Sometimes Is Predictive In Nature